Academic Catalog

 The Center for Academic Advising provides comprehensive academic advising services to:

-The Center also serves as an academic advising information clearinghouse, general referral source, academic advisor training and development center, as well as academic policies and procedures consultant for UW-Superior faculty and departmental advisors and administrators.
+The Center also serves as an academic advising reference center and can help with general referrals, academic advisor training, advising professional development, academic policies, and procedure clarification for UW-Superior faculty/program advisors and administrators.

 Shared Advising Structure

 UW-Superior utilizes a total intake advising model called the Shared Advising Model (SAM).
 All students are assigned two advisors who shift between primary and secondary roles.
-Generally, freshmen and sophomores are assigned to a primary, professional advisor in the Center for Academic Advising and a secondary, faculty advisor in their academic department (undeclared students will only have one primary, professional advisor until they declare).
+Generally, freshmen and sophomores are assigned to a primary, professional advisor in the Center for Academic Advising and a secondary, faculty/program advisor in their academic department (undeclared students will only have one primary, professional advisor until they declare a major).
 Specific relationships between the Center for Academic Advising and academic departments are outlined in individual agreements held in the Center and the departments.

-Professional advisors in the Center also serve students planning to change their majors, students declared as Interdisciplinary Studies (IDS) majors or Individually Designed Majors and Minors (IDM), students pursuing an associate of arts degree, new transfer students, and students readmitted after suspension.
-The Center assigns and re-assigns advisors, processes change of major and/or minor forms, and maintains advising data for the campus.
+Professional advisors in the Center also serve students planning to change their majors, students declared as Interdisciplinary Studies (IDS) majors, students pursuing an associate of arts degree, new transfer students, and students readmitted after suspension.
+The Center assigns and re-assigns advisors, processes change of major and/or minor forms and maintains advising data for the campus.

 In addition to providing advising services to students, the Center for Academic Advising plays an essential role in campus-wide retention initiatives, as well as advisor training and development.
 All new faculty and professional advisors participate in training hosted by the Center.
 The Center houses advising resources available to all campus advisors and hosts professional development events throughout the year.